Edward Boyle BSc. MSc.

 About me

-I am currently working as a Research Associate in the University of Edinburgh School of GeoSciences.
+In 2023 and 2024 I worked as a Research Associate in the University of Edinburgh School of GeoSciences, managing data and code for the CRESHMap web mapping application.

 Since Sep 2023 I have been a Digital Marketing Volunteer for SSAFA.